What To Expect From Acupuncture

 Your first visit will begin with an in-depth assessment of your condition and an initial treatment.
-The initial intake and treatment will take one and one half hours.
+The initial intake and treatment will take one and one half hours or possibly up to two hours.
 You may either arrive 20 minutes prior to your appointment time to fill out the intake forms, fill them out online, or print them from this website, fill them out as completely as possible and bring them with you.

 We begin each subsequent session with a review of the progress made since the last session.
 We make sure we’re on track and that our focus is appropriate to your current situation.